BEST THINGS TO DO IN ZURICH IN WINTER + TRAVEL TIPS

 Shares

-Starting from Buerkliplatz, you can choose to walk along the left or right shores of the lake.
+Starting from Buerkliplatz, you can choose to walk along the left or right shore of the lake.
 While both sides offer stunning views, I personally find that the right side tends to be quieter and less crowded.

 Zurich Thermal Bath